NASA's Mission to Pluto and the Kuiper Belt

 Observing the occultation of MU69 near Vosburg, South Africa.
 Credit: Henry Throop

 New Horizons is not only a mission to Pluto and Ultima Thule.
-New Horizons is currently NASA's only observatory in the Kuiper Belt itself.
-As NASA's only observatory in the Kuiper Belt, the LOng Range Reconnaissance Imager (LORRI) is making observations of "distant" KBOs at viewing geometries inaccessible from Earth.
+As NASA's only observatory in the Kuiper Belt, New Horizons, with its Long Range Reconnaissance Imager (LORRI), is making observations of "distant" KBOs at viewing geometries inaccessible from Earth.
 Why is this important?
 One of the ways that scientists learn about the small-scale physical characteristics of planetary surfaces comes from looking at them at different viewing angles.
-Astronomers refer to the angle between the Sun, the target (i.e. the KBO), and the telescope (i.e. LORRI) as the "solar phase angle".
-Being able to measure reflected sunlight from a KBO surface, from "full moon" to "thin crescent" is the best way to determine properties such as surface roughness, porosity, and particle transparency.
+Astronomers refer to the angle between the Sun, the target (for example, the KBO), and the telescope (LORRI) as the "solar phase angle."
+Being able to measure reflected sunlight from a KBO surface, from "full moon" to "thin crescent," is the best way to determine properties such as surface roughness, porosity and particle transparency.

-Objects in the Kuiper Belt are so far away (almost 45 times as far from the Sun as the Earth is) that the phase angle never exceeds 2 degrees when viewed from Earth.
+Objects in the Kuiper Belt are so far away (almost 45 times farther from the Sun than Earth is) that the phase angle never exceeds two degrees when viewed from Earth.
 But New Horizons can observe a much larger range of phase angles and therefore characterize surface properties in the outer solar system like no other observatory can.

 New Horizons will also observe distant KBOs at regular intervals, enabling measurement of their rotation periods by determining how often the reflectance changes in repeatable ways, as different surface areas are illuminated.
 Like Ultima Thule, many distant KBOs observed by New Horizons are likely irregularly shaped and not spherical.

-The figure above summarizes the extended mission plan to observe distant Kuiper Belt objects (KBOs) using the Long Range Reconnaissance Imager (LORRI) aboard New Horizons.
+The figure above summarizes the extended mission plan to observe distant KBOs using LORRI.
 At left are the names and dynamical class of the KBOs on the New Horizons observing schedule (HC=Hot Classical, CC=Cold Classical, SC=Scattered, PT=Plutino, CN=Centaur, DP=Dwarf Planet).
 The diamonds on the timeline indicate planned observation dates, which must occur when the spacecraft is in 3-axis/guidance and control mode (shaded blue regions).
 Panels to the right show the solar phase angle – the angle between the Sun, the observation target and the spacecraft – and the KBO's range from New Horizons in astronomical units.
-(Note that 1 "au" is the average distance between Earth and the Sun, 93 million miles or 146 million kilometers.)
+(Note that 1 "AU" is the average distance between Earth and the Sun, 93 million miles or 149 million kilometers.)